-Term Definition Career interruptions Career interruptions could include: caring and parental responsibilities disaster management and recovery limited or no access to facilities and resources medical conditions/disability/misadventure non-teaching employment unemployment community obligations, including Aboriginal and/or Torres Strait Islander cultural practices and protocols; or any other circumstances which have resulted in a break in teaching employment.
-Department The Department of Industry, Science and Resources.
-Decision maker The person who makes a decision to award a prize.
-Disrepute Any conduct, omission, statement, or appearance that may: damage the reputation of the Prizes, the department, or the Australian Government; or reduce public confidence in the Prizes, the department, or the Australian Government.
-Eligibility criteria The mandatory criteria, which must be met to qualify for a prize.
+Term Definition Commonwealth Grants Rules and Guidelines (CGRGs) Career interruptions could include: caring and parental responsibilities disaster management and recovery limited or no access to facilities and resources medical conditions/disability/misadventure non-teaching employment unemployment community obligations, including Aboriginal and/or Torres Strait Islander cultural practices and protocols; or any other circumstances which have resulted in a break in teaching employment.
+Establish the overarching Commonwealth grants policy framework and articulate the expectations for all non- corporate Commonwealth entities in relation to grants administration.
+Under this overarching framework, non- corporate Commonwealth entities undertake grants administration based on the mandatory requirements and key principles of grants administration. department The Department of Industry, Science and Resources. decision maker disrepute The Commonwealth Minister for Industry and Science.
+Any conduct, omission, statement, or appearance that may: damage the reputation of the Prizes, the department, or the Australian Government; or reduce public confidence in the Prizes, the department, or the Australian Government.
+Conduct, omissions, statements or appearances that may give rise to disrepute could include: where technology developed by the nominee, or use of that technology, is found to create unacceptable risks that have not been communicated to users of the technology; conduct, omissions, statements or appearances by the nominator or nominee that are dishonest, or could reasonably be perceived as dishonest; or actions or omissions of a person, company or organisation associated with the nominee reasonably ought to have taken steps to prevent that action or omission. eligibility criteria The mandatory criteria which must be met to qualify for the prize.
 Assessment criteria may apply in addition to eligibility criteria.

-Eligible nomination A nomination for a Science Teaching Prize under the Prime Minister's Prizes for Excellence in Science Teaching that the Program Delegate has determined is eligible for assessment in accordance with these guidelines.
-GrantConnect The Australian Government's whole-of-government grants information system, which centralises the publication and reporting of Commonwealth grants in accordance with the CGRGs.
-Guidelines Guidelines that the Minister gives to the department to provide the framework for the administration of the program, as in force from time to time.
-Minister The Commonwealth Minister for Industry and Science.
-Nominator The person making a nomination of a nominee.
-Nominee The individual being nominated for a Science Teaching Prize.
+Term Definition eligible nomination A nomination for a Science Teaching Prize under the Prime Minister's Prizes for Excellence in Science Teaching that the Program Delegate has determined is eligible for assessment in accordance with these guidelines. grant For the purposes of the CGRGs, a 'grant' is an arrangement for the provision of financial assistance by the Commonwealth or on behalf of the Commonwealth: a. under which relevant money5 or other Consolidated Revenue Fund (CRF) money6 is to be paid to a grantee other than the Commonwealth; and b. which is intended to help address one or more of the Australian Government's policy outcomes while assisting the grantee achieve its objectives.
+GrantConnect The Australian Government's whole-of-government grants information system, which centralises the publication and reporting of Commonwealth grants in accordance with the CGRGs. guidelines Guidelines that the Minister gives to the department to provide the framework for the administration of the program, as in force from time to time.
+Minister The Commonwealth Minister for Industry and Science nominator The person making a nomination of a nominee. nominee The individual nominated for a Science Prize. personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: a. whether the information or opinion is true or not; andb. whether the information or opinion is recorded in a material form or not.
+Principal The highest-ranking administrator in a school.
+A person officially acting in the capacity of principal may meet eligibility as a nominator or supporter for activities witnessed during a specific period at that school. prize money The monetary prize made available by the Commonwealth of Australia to prize recipients under the program.

+5 Relevant money is defined in the PGPA Act.
+See section 8, Dictionary.

+6 Other CRF money is defined in the PGPA Act.
+See section 105, Rules in relation to other CRF money.